βΎοΈfxMINT: borrowing fxUSD against your BTC and ETH

-fxMINT allows you to mint fxUSD directly by depositing collateral (ETH/WBTC) at a 0% annual interest rate.
-Instead, we charge a one-time opening and closing fee for your loan.
+fxMINT allows you to mint fxUSD directly by depositing collateral (ETH/WBTC) at a 0% annual interest rate and with minimal liquidation risks.
+Instead of annual interests, we charge a one-time opening and closing fee for your loan.
 Keep the loan open for as long as you need.
 Note that a temporary borrowing cost can be applied to the whole collateral in rare circumstances.
 The mechanism is exactly the same as for xPOSITIONs, excluding the flashloan operation.
-Instead of giving you overexposure to the collateral, you maintain a constant exposure to it while achieving better capital efficiency.
+While xPOSITIONs give you overexposure to the collateral, fxMINT maintains a constant exposure while achieving better capital efficiency.
 Using the xPOSITIONs infrastructure has multiple implications; let's break it down.

 1. Collateral Submission